-- 1. To join the Shared Leave Club and become an eligible donor or eligible recipient, an employee must donate four (4) hours of PTO or banked leave to the Club.
-To remain a Club member, each year, following the original enrollment, the same 4-hour donation will be automatically deducted on each May 15 pay date. - 2.
-The policy allows Club members to donate extra hours in addition to the yearly, required4-hour donation if they choose to do so. - 3.
-Participation in the Shared Leave Club is on a voluntary basis. - 4.
-A Club member who chooses not to continue membership must submit a resignation letter to Human Resources prior to the May 1 pay date. - 5.
-Once processed, donations may not be reversed.
-Donated hours also remain in the Club when a Club member terminates voluntarily or involuntarily. - 6.
-A Club member is required to use any accrued PTO or banked leave prior to requesting and receiving donations through the Club. - 7.
-A Club member may receive up to 12 weeks in a 12-month period.
-When shared leave is requested to care for an immediate family member, the Club member may receive up to 6 weeks only. - 8.
-A Club member who has Short-Term Disability insurance may apply for Shared Leave equivalent to the balance not covered by the Short-Term Disability insurance. - 9.
-Donations are not tax-deductible. - 10.
-If the Club runs out of leave hours, requests for Shared Leave will not be accepted.

-11. The Shared Leave Club is not subject to RCMA's grievance procedure.
+To join the Shared Leave Club and become an eligible donor or eligible recipient, an employee must donate four (4) hours of PTO or banked leave to the Club.
+To remain a Club member, each year, following the original enrollment, the same 4-hour donation will be automatically deducted on each May 15 pay date and becomes effective July $1{st}$ of the current year through June $30{th}$ of the following year.

+The policy allows Club members to donate extra hours in addition to the yearly, required 4-hour donation if they choose to do so.

+- Participation in the Shared Leave Club is on a voluntary basis. - A Club member who chooses not to continue membership must submit a resignation letter to Human Resources prior to the May 1 - Once processed, donations may not be reversed.
+Donated hours also remain in the Club when a Club member terminates voluntarily or involuntarily. - A Club member is required to use any accrued PTO or banked leave prior to requesting and receiving donations through the Club. - A Club member may receive up to 12 weeks in 12 months.
+When shared leave is requested to care for an immediate family member, the Club member may receive up to 6 weeks only. - A Club member who has Short-Term Disability insurance may apply for Shared Leave equivalent to the balance not covered by the Short-Term Disability insurance. - Donations are not tax-deductible. - If the Club runs out of leave hours, requests for Shared Leave will not be accepted. - The Shared Leave Club is NOT subject to RCMA's grievance procedure.
-Procedure

-Requesting Shared Leave
+Procedure Requesting Shared Leave

-1. An eligible employee must complete form HR-84.

-- 2. HR-84 must be submitted to the Human Resources Department (HR) along with documentation from the health care provider, crisis shelter, or other verification of the need for the leave and the expected duration of the condition. - 3.
-HR will verify that the Club member has exhausted all PTO or banked leave. - 4.
-After verification, HR will forward the request to the Shared Leave Club Committee for a determination.
+- An eligible employee must complete form HR-84. - HR-84 must be submitted to the Human Resources Department (HR) along with documentation from the health care provider, crisis shelter, or other verification of the need for the leave and the expected duration of the condition. - HR will verify that the Club member has exhausted all PTO or banked leave. - After verification, HR will forward the request to the Shared Leave Club Committee for a determination.
 The Club member's name will be removed to maintain his/her privacy.